What Is The Secondary Mortgage Market And How Does It Work?

+It’s important to note the main difference between the primary market versus the secondary market for mortgages.
 In the primary mortgage market, the borrower interacts directly with their lender to receive financing for their home.
 After the borrower closes on their new home, the lender may sell the loan to a third-party investor, which represents the secondary market.
 But who are those investors?

 Who Are The Major Participants In The Secondary Mortgage Market?

 The key participants in the secondary mortgage market are mortgage originators, buyers, mortgage investors and homeowners.
 Mortgage originators, or lenders, create the mortgages, then can sell the servicing rights on the secondary mortgage market.

 Buyers, like government-sponsored enterprises (GSE) Fannie Mae and Freddie Mac, will bundle large groups of mortgages into securities and sell them to mortgage investors.
 These mortgage investors include investment banks, hedge funds and pension funds.

 If you’re a homeowner with a mortgage, you could also be a participant in the secondary mortgage market.
 Depending on who originated your loan, the money to fund your home purchase could’ve come from this market.

 If this seems complicated, let’s tease it out and talk about how the secondary mortgage market works.

 The secondary mortgage market works by connecting home buyers, lenders and investors.
 This connection makes homeownership more possible for the average person.
 But how does it work, exactly?